-We have examined Nassau County, Florida, Sheriff's (the Sheriff) compliance with the requirements of Section 218.415, Florida Statutes, as of and for the year ended September 30, 2018, as required by Section 10.556(10)(a), Rules of the Auditor General.
+We have examined Nassau County, Florida, Sheriff's (the Sheriff) compliance with the requirements of Section 218.415, Florida Statutes, as of and for the year ended September 30, 2019, as required by Section 10.556(10)(a), Rules of the Auditor General.
 Management is responsible for the Sheriff's compliance with those requirements.
 Our responsibility is to express an opinion on the Sheriff's compliance based on our examination.

-Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants and, accordingly, included examining, on a test basis, evidence about the Sheriff's compliance with those requirements and performing such other procedures as we considered necessary in the circumstances.
-We believe that our examination provides a reasonable basis for our opinion.
-Our examination does not provide a legal determination on the Sheriff's compliance with specified requirements.
+Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
+Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Sheriff complied, in all material respects, with the requirements referenced above.
+An examination involves performing procedures to obtain evidence about whether the Sheriff complied with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risks of material non-compliance, whether due to fraud or error.
+We believe that the evidence we obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

+Our examination does not provide a legal determination on the Tax Collector's compliance with specified requirements.

-In our opinion, the Sheriff complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2018.
+In our opinion, the Sheriff complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2019.